 - pain in the abdomen that intensifies when taking a deep breath

-- abdominal pain after meals (especially fatty foods)
+- abdominal pain and cramping after meals (especially fatty foods)

 How is cholecystitis diagnosed and evaluated?